julelang/manual/src/some-questions.md

 Due to Jule being largely influenced by Go, many Go codes can be easily adapted to Jule.
 Go and Jule share very similar semantics.
 Implementing existing code is not too difficult.

 That is, time cost.
 Designing and developing well-implemented algorithms takes time.
 Go has enough well-implemented algorithms, so it makes sense to adopt them.
 And not all packages were adopted from Go, just specific ones that play well with Jule.
 Many algorithms are implemented from scratch for Jule.

+### Why default values of fields must be constant?

+We thought this was the most appropriate way to add default value support without compromising simplicity.
+Otherwise, there could have been too much implicit control flow; when you consider that each field could potentially depend on a value returned from a function by default, even creating a structure with only default values could have had a significant cost and would result in code implicitly inserted everywhere.

+Initializing a structure by default should be a simple action.
+If you need a more complex initialization, you are encouraged to write a separate function for it.
+This way, the cost of the code that would otherwise be implicitly scattered throughout the codebase becomes more predictable.